vartomi/traxpenses/README.md

 ### Add/Edit/Delete expense
 There is simple validation for empty fields.
+Please use the app in Chrome, because in Safari for example the date input has no datepicker and the format validation is missing, it is a further improvement task.

 ![landing page](https://github.com/vartomi/traxpenses/blob/main/wiki/EmptyFieldValidation.png)